9 Facts About Allergy Shots You Need to Know Before Deciding to Get Them

 They may require a lot of time and effort, but the benefits of allergy shots can be life-changing and long-lasting for people of all ages.
 Their effectiveness for children and young adults is well known, and a 2016 study also found that they can be effective for older adults, as well—reducing symptoms of hay fever in people ages 65 to 75 by 55% after three years, and reducing the need for medication by 64%.

-“Everyone is different, and it's true that some people don’t have a good response,” says Laura Dziadzio, MD, a pediatric allergist and assistant professor at the Virginia Tech Carilion School of Medicine.
+“Everyone is different, and it's true that some people don’t have a good response,” Laura Dziadzio, MD, a pediatric allergist and assistant professor at the Virginia Tech Carilion School of Medicine, tells Health.
 “But for others, it’s like night and day.
 I have lots of patients who were really miserable and are now doing much better, and can finally enjoy the things they couldn’t before.”

 If you’ve tested positive for an allergy and are considering immunotherapy treatments, here are 10 things you should know.